Big Freeze 8 beanies are now on sale at Coles, Coles Express and Bunnings stores nationwide and online at fightmnd.org.au.

 The six-week campaign will culminate with a huge celebration on the Queen’s Birthday public holiday (13 June) at the annual Big Freeze match between the Collingwood Football Club and Melbourne Football Club at the MCG.

-The celebration will include the much-loved celebrity slide, see the return of the March to the G’ for the first time since 2019 and a yet-to-be-announced global musical act.
+The celebration will include the much-loved celebrity slide, see the return of the March to the G’ for the first time since 2019 and global musical act Vance Joy.

 FightMND CEO Dr. Fiona McIntosh recognised the important role of the Australian public in their ongoing enthusiasm for the Big Freeze and the famous blue beanies.